littletsu/fixdnsmap/README.md

 # fixdnsmap
-Wireless adapter (or probably network too) is bad and messes up the dns
+Wireless adapter (or probably network too) is bad and messes up the dns<br>
+add winmm.lib to dependencies or something, or else it doenst work